 Added by Vincent Granville on May 26, 2016 at 2:30pm —

 Data Analytics favorites include Apache Spark, which is becoming a reference standard for Big Data, as a “fast and general engine for large-scale data processing”.
-Its built-in PySpark interface can run as a … Continue
+Its built-in PySpark interface can run as a Jupyter notebook, but recent posts didn’t quite allow me to do… Continue

 Added by Marc Borowczak on May 26, 2016 at 6:43am —